 If you are using frozen berries, thaw them out according to directions.

-Add all ingredients in a blender and purée for no more than 5 seconds until you reach your desired consistency.
+Add all ingredients to a blender and purée for no more than 5 seconds until you reach your desired consistency.

 Add fruit purée to a jar and refrigerate overnight.
 The chia seeds will gel, thickening the fruit puree.